-Being charged with a DUI is a criminal offense in the state of Pennsylvania and carries harsh penalties.
+Being charged with a DUI is a criminal offense in the state of Pennsylvania that carries harsh penalties.
 When it happens to you, it can cause tremendous stress, especially if it’s your first arrest.
-You’ll likely have concerns about losing your driving privileges, substantial fines and possible jail time.
+You’ll likely have concerns about losing your driving privileges, substantial fines, and possible jail time.

 Your first step should be contacting an experienced DUI lawyer who can advise you of your rights and guide you through the legal system.
 You’ll need an advocate who understands drinking and driving laws to protect you from the potentially negative consequences of your charge.

 Attorney Steven Kellis has been serving Pennsylvanians in DUI-related cases for more than twenty years.
 He will scrutinize all aspects of your arrest and has the knowledge and expertise to help you get the best possible results for your offense.